versusvirus-detect-the-undetected/dtu/README.md

 Consent-based self-diagnostics collection and official geolocator data API service for 3rd-party apps.

 ### 1.2.
 Covid19Clue API for officials (BAG, doctors)
 This API reconnects 3rd-party big-data apps for epidemiologics & prediction in governments as well as 3rd party health care apps for physicians' patient management to get infection data in near-real time.
-It also helps doctors to speed up work dispenses in case of positive test results, and respective quarantining.
+It also helps doctors to speed up work dispenses in case of positive test results, and respective quarantinin

-Re-connect 3rd- party mobile apps to government, doctors, brand them "official") Provide user symptoms and geo data for predictions from all 3rd-party dashboard apps, epidemiologic dashboards Consent-based self-diagnostics collection and official geolocator data API service for 3rd-party apps.
-Allow all 3rd-party dashboard apps to reconnect to Covid19Clue API API provides aggregate datasets for 3rd- party apps to match geo-proximity of positive-tested cases nearby (in quarantine), for cluster analysis, motion profiles (anonymous) and time-series based data slicing & dicing.

-###  Covid19Clue API for test labs, home appliances
+### 1.3 Covid19Clue API for test labs, home appliances

 This API connects Test Lab computers and appliances, as well as home testing Internet-of-Things appliances in the future.
 Re-connect 3rd- party mobile apps to government, doctors, brand them "official")

-This API connects Test Lab computers and appliances, as well as home testing Internet-of-Things appliances in the future.
-    Client API for mobile 3rd-party tracking, diagnostics, alert apps Re-connect 3rd- party mobile apps to government, doctors, brand them "official")
+## JSON API data